Qumulo/docs/administrator-guide/qumulo-core/installing-vpn-keys-on-cluster.md

 keywords: vpn, key, cluster, network
 ---

 This section explains how to install VPN keys on your Qumulo cluster over a network.
+You can install the VPN keys by using the `qq` CLI from a machine on the same network as your cluster or from one of your nodes.

 ## Prerequisites
 Before you begin, make sure that you have done the following.